Harsh902/Car_price_recommendation/README.md

 ### Scikit-Learn
 This section was implemented using LinearRegression class form scikit-learn library.

-We splitted dataset from "used_cars_dataset_cleaned.csv" file into 4 parts: X, y for training the model and X, y for testing the model.
+I split the dataset from "used_cars_dataset_cleaned.csv" file into 4 parts: X, y for training the model and X, y for testing the model.
 - X_train - 70% of rows from all columns except "Price_log"
 - X_test - remaining 30% of rows from all columns except "Price_log"
 - y_train - corresponding 70% of rows from "Price_log" column.
 Using it as a labels for model